Julia Pirie: MI5 recruitment and inside the Communist Party

-Inside the Communist Party

-In Pirie's obituary in The Daily Telegraph, her obituarist writes that she was "a small, dumpy woman with the appearance of a confirmed and rather matronly spinster", whose "unassuming demeanour masked a sharp intellect and the powers of observation essential for the task of a secret agent."
+In Pirie's obituary in The Daily Telegraph, she is described as "a small, dumpy woman with the appearance of a confirmed and rather matronly spinster", whose "unassuming demeanour masked a sharp intellect and the powers of observation essential for the task of a secret agent."
 She worked her way into the inner circles of the party, eventually working directly under party secretary John Gollan.
 This put her in a position to pass information from Gollan's office to her MI5 handlers.

 The Telegraph speculates that she may have been the inside agent who provided crucial information for two important MI5 operations described in Peter Wright's book Spycatcher.

+Julia Pirie often travelled with John Gollan in trips to countries behind the Iron Curtain.

 In 1978, Pirie retired from the Party.
 By this time it had been much weakened by Soviet invasions of Hungary in 1956 and Czechoslovakia in 1968.
 The Party paid her pension until her death.